MicrosoftLearning/AZ-2006-automate-azure-loadtesting-github-actions/Instructions/Labs/03-automate-load-testing-actions.md

    .\deploymentscript.ps1
    ```

-   > [!TIP]
-   > You can install PowerShell on [Linux/WSL](/powershell/scripting/install/installing-powershell-on-linux) or [macOS](/powershell/scripting/install/installing-powershell-on-macos).
-   >
-   > After you install it, you can run the previous command as `pwsh ./deploymentscript.ps1`.
+   > **Tip:** You can install PowerShell on [Linux/WSL](/powershell/scripting/install/installing-powershell-on-linux) or [macOS](/powershell/scripting/install/installing-powershell-on-macos).
+After you install it, you can run the previous command as `pwsh ./deploymentscript.ps1`.

 1. At the prompt, provide: